Risk Appetite (High Yielding Currencies) Risk Averse (Safe Haven Currencies and Gold)

 It is because of this reason that when recession hit in 2007, risk appetite became risk averse and the above investors closed all their buy positions and they started favoring buying the JPY and the USD which gained back all the value.

-The JPY - Japanese Yen is also in the same category of Safe Haven Currency and will generally follow the same pattern with the USD, in economic boom other currencies gain value on JPY, in recession time people flock to the JPY, because of its safe haven status.
+The JPY - Japanese Yen is also in the same category of Safe Haven Currency and will generally follow the same pattern with the USD, in economic boom other currencies gain value on JPY, in recession time people flock to the JPY, due to and because of its safe haven status.

 For Commodities Gold, Silver